Questions about Health & Safety

 A: According to the PRF, maximizing outside airflow is the simplest and most effective way to maintain a healthy classroom environment.
 Therefore:

-- New air filters will be installed in each HVAC system at the beginning of each school term (3X/year).
-Ruben to confirm.
-MERV 13 filters will be used.
-HVAC systems will be used on the setting to bring in outside air when possible.
+- MERV 13 air filters will be installed in each HVAC system at the beginning of each school term (3X/year).
+HVAC systems will be used on the setting to bring in outside air only.

 - Classroom doors/windows should be opened to utilize additional outside air ventilation.

 - AC can be used as needed for comfort with the setting that brings in outside air.

 Q: When will a vaccine be available to children and will schools require students to be vaccinated against COVID-19?

 A: The short answer is that right now we do not know.
 More testing needs to be done before COVID-19 vaccines are available to children under 12.
 Even when a vaccine is available to children, MPCSD cannot require students to be vaccinated unless the state requires all students to receive this vaccine.
 For more information on the issues around COVID-19 vaccination for children and how that affects schools, read this article from EducationWeek.